arxlang/douki/docs/contributing.md

 ### Install and Use Pre-commit Hooks

-- `doxs` uses a set of `pre-commit` hooks to improve code quality.
+- `douki` uses a set of `pre-commit` hooks to improve code quality.
 The hooks can be installed locally using:

 ```bash